 Retrieved from animal fat (tallow), this chemical is found in liquid soap, bar soap, creams, lipsticks, and nail polishes.

-Glycerin is an animal fat that can be found in cosmetics, mouthwashes, soaps, lubricants, and ointments.
+Glycerin is animal fat found in cosmetics, lubricants, and ointments.

 For more information on ingredients to watch out for in beauty products, check out: CLEARlife’s Dirty List